tevaughan/region-fill-dirichlet/README.md

 ### Bilinear Interpolation

-After the problem is solved, the edges and interior of each interpolable superpixel must be filled with the values obtained by bilinearly interpolating the corner-values, which were solved for.
+After the problem is solved, the interior of each interpolable superpixel must be filled with the values obtained by bilinearly interpolating the corner-values, which were solved for.
+(The edge along the side of each superpixel does not need to be interpolated because the values were solved for, but those values are the same as would be obtained by interpolation because the one-dimensional Laplacian was used along the edge.)

-Because the bilinear interpolant is a low-polynimal-order solution to Laplace's equation over the coordinates of the grid, what this approach does is, while solving Laplace's equation, to mandate a low-order solution over large portions of the deep interior of the filled region.
-But this is precisely where the solution is likely to be of low order anyway, and so a large increase in speed can be obtained with minimal error relative to the full solution.
+Because the bilinear interpolant is a low-polynimal-order solution to Laplace's equation over the coordinates of the grid, what this approach does is, while solving Laplace's equation globally for the corners of superpixels, to mandate a low-order solution over interior of eac superpixel.
+But if superpixels reside only in the deep interior of the filled region, this is precisely where the solution is likely to be of low order anyway.
+So a large increase in speed can be obtained with minimal error relative to the full solution.